HodaLaabidi/vyndteam/README.md

 # vyndteam
-Android application for data administration of Vynd platform ( food,lifestyle and restaurant commerce platform)
+Android application for data administration of Vynd platform ( food,lifestyle and restaurant commerce platform) Released on 2019